CVE-2013-2266: A Maliciously Crafted Regular Expression Can Cause Memory Exhaustion in named

 - Run "make clean" to remove any previously compiled object files from the BIND 9 source directory, then proceed to make and install BIND normally.

-Compile BIND 9 without regular expression support as described in the "Workarounds" section of this advisory or upgrade to the patched release most closely related to your current version of BIND.
-These can be downloaded from http://www.isc.org/downloads/all.
+Compile BIND 9 without regular expression support as described in the "Workarounds" section of this advisory, or upgrade to the patched release most closely related to your current version of BIND.
+These can be downloaded from https://www.isc.org/downloads/bind.

 - BIND 9 version 9.8.4-P2